ElektraInitiative/libelektra/doc/decisions/5_implemented/memory_layout.md

 ## Rationale

-See Implications.

-## Implications

 - will also discard cache files from different architectures
 - representation of `struct _Key` can be changed as wanted

+## Implications

+See Rationale.

 ## Related Decisions

 ## Notes

 ¹ A `KeySet` with known content gets written and mmapstorage checks if this `KeySet` was restored correctly.